"The purpose of life is not to be happy. It is to be useful, to be honorable, to

 • Sleep Disorders/Bedwetting

-Craniosacral therapy is a safe, gentle, hands-on modality.
-It works with both specific complaints and general wellness programs.
-First time clients are recommended to receive a minimum of four CST sessions before making a decision on its effectiveness for them and clients in pain are recommended to receive at least six sessions.
-Craniosacral therapy encompasses the entire life spectrum of the human being.
-We have extensive experience in the pediatrics field of CST and have worked with newborns in their first hours of life to their toddler years and beyond.
+Dr. Green has extensive experience in the pediatrics field of CST and has worked with newborns in their first hours of life to their toddler years and beyond.
 Craniosacral therapy helps with pregnancy, birth, and post-partum experiences for both mom and baby.
 Teenagers today are presented with many challenges, from peer pressure to future endeavors to targeted media, and CST can be of help in restoring balance to the nervous system which has a direct effect on the endocrine system, in other words, hormones.
 A whole different set of stresses is placed on adults with the pressures of family, job security, and the state of the world.
 For them, CST can be helpful for repetitive stresses, as well as the inevitable crises that arise.
 Seniors who are now feeling the strains of a long, full, and active life, can also benefit from CST’s relaxing and restorative qualities.

 Acorn Seminars Clinic Policies: